Learn About Ways to Pay for College

 - The EFC is a complex formula that determines the minimum amount the student’s family is expected to contribute to their child’s higher education costs.

-- The EFC takes into account many elements, such as income (both parents & students); savings, including 529 accounts; how many kids in the household and how many kids are in college.
+- The EFC takes into account many elements, such as income (both parents & students); savings, including 529 accounts; how many dependents are in the household and how many are in college at the same time.
 It doesn’t consider family debt.
 529 plans do not disqualify students from receiving federal financial aid.

 - Retirement account assets (401k, 403b, IRA, etc.) and home equity are considered protected assets and are not included in the EFC formula.